slaterbbx/fullstack.nextjs/readme.md

 ## Nextjs boilerplate with custom folder structure, setup for full stack development.

 This project is an opinionated boilerplate for a fullstack workflow using a Nodejs server with express and NextJs for the React front end.
-The idea is to make it a solid boilerplate for large scale project projects.
-Using Docker for the build and production workflow and examples for CI / CD workflow and testing.
+The idea is to make it a solid boilerplate for large scale projects that require a custom node backend..

 ### Currently working with:
 - Nextjs